ABM Industries Incorporated (ABM) CEO Scott Salmirs on Q2 2020 Results - Earnings Call Transcript

 I'm so pleased to say that we've been able to meet the demands of our clients during the frenzied environment because of our procurement scale and our pod structure.

-One of pods is focused on daily site level shutdowns, enabling us to track labor and modulate staffing levels up and down dynamically.
+One of the pods is focused on daily site level shutdowns, enabling us to track labor and modulate staffing levels up and down dynamically.
 We had one of our strongest cash flow quarters ever, which was the direct result of our liquidity pods and the intense focus on collections and payables.
 And the list of mission critical pods, ensuring business continuity goes on and on.
 So, we've risen to every challenge, and our second quarter results demonstrate the agility and action oriented execution of our teams and continue to be best in class.

 These results don't happen by accident.
 The coordination across the firm was simply incredible.
 I've never been prouder to be part of ABM, and my confidence in our organization's ability to withstand any event could not be stronger.